actor-framework/evolution/proposals/0002-config-structuring-improvements.md

                              duration, std::vector<config_value>>;
 ```

-A list can easily represented a map as a list of lists with two elements each.
+A list can easily represent a map as a list of pairs (i.e. lists with two
-Lists can also represent pairs and tuples.
+elements each).

 The parses should accept the following syntax:
 - `key=infinite` should be parsed as `caf::infinite`